demisto/content/Packs/DemistoRESTAPI/Scripts/GetAskLinks/README.md

-Creates external ask links for the `Ask` task with the given name in the current investigation.
+Creates external ask links for the `Ask` task with the given name.

 ## Script Data